kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ## How Does Google/Alphabet Make Money?

-Google/Alphabet is active in many areas, but it's main source of income is digital advertising. **Advertising made 85% of $137bn of Alphabets revenues** in 2018.
+Google (Alphabet) is active in many areas, but it's main source of income is digital advertising. **Advertising made 85% of $137bn of Alphabets revenues** in 2018.

 Google is earning money from advertising mainly by **selling ads on its own sites** (they call them Google properties).
 It is not only Google.com search but also Gmail, Google Maps, YouTube, Google Play.
 Revenue from Google properties **makes the majority (70%) of Google's revenues.**